Russia, Ukraine agree to uphold ceasefire in Normandy talks | DW | 26.01.2022

 The US and NATO delivered written responses to Russia's demands, which include a rollback of US troops from countries that joined the military alliance since 1997, all of which previously were either occupied by or satellites of the Soviet Union.
 The US and NATO have said this, and many other Russian demands are not possible, and called for further dialogue instead.

-Russia on Wednesday threatened "retaliatory measures" if its security demands are not met.
+Russia on Wednesday threatened "retaliatory measures" if its security demands were not met.

 On Tuesday, US President Joe Biden said Washington is prepared to hit Russian President Vladimir Putin with personal sanctions.